IQTLabs/daisybell/README.rst

 daisybell
 ~~~~~~~~~~

 A scanner that will scan your AI models for problems.
 Currently it focuses on bias testing.
-It is currently pre-alpha.
+It is currently alpha.

 How to Use